huanghsheng/HIFF/README.md

 Data and the pretrained weights of the model can be accessed via the following methods:

-Link of the data: https://anxia.com/s/swh5xl73wqv?password=cca6&# data.zip
+Link of the data: https://anxia.com/s/swh5xl73wqv?password=cca6&#data.zip

 Access Code: cca6